react-native-google-signin/google-signin/ios-guide.md

 - make sure you have rnpm version >= 1.9.0
 - link the lib with `rnpm link react-native-google-signin`
 - Drag and drop the `ios/GoogleSdk` folder to your xcode project.
 (Make sure `Copy items if needed` **IS** ticked)
+ - Alternatively, you can install this through cocoapods by adding `pod 'GoogleSignIn'` to your Podfile.

 #### Manual installation